codex-storage/codex-research/design/metadata-overhead.md

 ## Metadata and Manifests

-Codex, utilizes a metadata descriptor structure called the "manifest".
+Codex utilizes a metadata descriptor structure called the "manifest".
 A manifest is similar to a torrent file and stores various pieces of information necessary to describe a dataset.

 ```
   Manifest